What’s it about?

 - Structure of a typical agreement

-- The dangers of poor drafting – the rules on court interpretation
+- The dangers of poor drafting – how the court might interpret your drafting

-- What does effective English legal drafting look like?
+- What does effective legal drafting look like?

 - Improving poor drafting

-- A four-stage approach to drafting from scratch
+- A four-stage approach to drafting when there is no template or precedent

 - Drafting key clauses